chrishoangle/chrishoangle.github.io/project.md

 ![](assets/IMG/pre_processing.png)

-*Figure 1: Pre-Processed PM2.5 TW Data of EMFAC.*
+*Figure 1: Pre-Processed PM2.5 TW Data of EMFAC*

 To improve the normality of the response variable, a logarithmic transformation was applied to the PM2.5 tire-wear (TW) values.
 This transformation reduces the influence of extreme values and mitigates the strong right-skew observed in the original distribution, resulting in data that are better appropriate for regression-based and machine learning models.
 The resulting transformed distribution is shown in Figure 2.